linked-solutions/fuseki-oidc/README.md

 It's __IMPORTANT__  to have `auth-server-url` that matches url that end users will see during login, as system checks issuer of the token to ensure that server is not changed.
 So if running in local docker you will need to add ip of Keycloak server to /etc/hosts.
 Parameter --add-host=ip:hostname can be used on container start.
-Currently keycloak.json contains Same host should be used when logging in through browser so it also should be added to local hosts file Also keep in mind ports redirecting - ports should be also the same from Fuseki container perspective and your browser perspective
+Same host should be used when logging in through browser so it also should be added to local hosts file Also keep in mind ports redirecting - ports should be also the same from Fuseki container perspective and your browser perspective